hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 Compiler feasibility is complete for the selected YOLO320 artifact.
 Commit `9e8b1962` emits a 3.7 MiB `.nai` with a 490 KiB TCDM peak and 3,440.88 KiB total DRAM/L2-backed memory.
-The compiler report contains 164 NPU and nine residual CPU graph operations and 968,004,000 MACs; the residual operations must be audited against the optimized command package before declaring model-level runtime support.
+The compiler report contains 173 command-lowered NPU operations, zero CPU operations, and 968,004,000 MACs.
+The nine operations previously reported as CPU were constrained Passthrough Concats already emitted as Neural-AI DMA commands; commit `601ea62c` corrects their accounting.

 The memory fix is time- and tile-aware rather than a global SRAM subtraction: